kosmios1/Beetle-Quest/doc/report.typ

 - It's also possible to bid on an auction where you are already the highest bidder.
 The user cannot place a bid if they do not have the required amount of coins to bid.

-- As the owner, you can delete the auction at any time before it expires, but you need to confirm the action by entering your password.

 - The maximum duration of an auction is 24 hours.

 - All bids will be refounded at the end of the auction, except for the highest one.